iOS & Mac App developer

 As of July 2017, I'm at Climate Corporation.
 Previously, I was at Black Pixel, Planning Center Online, and the American Bar Association.

 I'm not currently available for projects, but talk to Black Pixel if you need something built for iOS, tvOS, or macOS.
-They're a stellar team, and I'd trust them with my app projects.
+They're a stellar team, and they do excellent work.

-I was the UI specialist on the FieldView Cab app for iPad.
-Layers of custom view controllers with their own presentation controllers were able to manage large amounts of information, and custom controls maintained observers to live data from a USB/Bluetooth MFI device.
+I am the UI specialist on the FieldView Cab app for iPad.
+Layers of custom view controllers with their own presentation controllers are able to manage large amounts of information, and custom controls maintained observers to live data from a USB/Bluetooth MFI device.

 I worked on the Planning Center Services app, the Music Stand app, as well as their Projector app.

 The apps share a library of code, which I created and maintained - OAuth, NSURLConnection categories, and Core Data enhancements.
 For instance, my mastery of Core Data allows these apps to load 10,000 objects in the "Songs" and "People" tabs in less than 3 seconds, without blocking the UI or causing merge problems.

 This was an early app, making use of Core Data... and mass-importing data from the client's database using SQLite (to allow them to change data easily in updates).

 Managed and built new functionality on this fast-paced news and magazine site, powered by ExpressionEngine.
 Then, when the iPhone was released, built a newsreader which pulled the latest feed from the site.

 Open-source iMedia Browser